-- 1.3.2 Four-frequency diplex system, combined with a time-division multiplex system - 2. when a multi-channel telegraph signal is applied to a multi-channel telephone transmitter, the designation of the telephone channel should come first in the sequence and should be in accordance with Recommendation 348-1; - 3. when a multi-channel telegraph signal is applied to an independent-sideband transmitter used solely for telegraphy, the designation of the sideband should come first in the sequence.
+- 2. when a multi-channel telegraph signal is applied to a multi-channel telephone transmitter, the designation of the telephone channel should come first in the sequence and should be in accordance with Recommendation 348-2; - 3. when a multi-channel telegraph signal is applied to an independent-sideband transmitter used solely for telegraphy, the designation of the sideband should come first in the sequence.
 The letter H should denote the upper sideband, and the letter L the lower sideband; - 4. that in time-division systems, the telegraph channels should be designated by capital letters A, B, C, D, etc.; for sub-division, the sub-channels should be designated by A1, A2, A3, A4, B1, B2, B3, B4, etc.; - 5. that in frequency-division systems, the telegraph channels should be designated by figures; - 6. that in a combination of multi-channel processes, the telegraph channels should be designated by a letter and figure sequence.

-For example:
+For example;